 3. Background Transparency – Scale – 0 = 100% transparent – 100 = 100% Solid Colour.

 With the Lazy Load feature images are only loaded when they are called either automatically by the gallery or by a user selecting the image.
 This means images are only loaded when required rather then all images having to load before the gallery will show any images.
 This increases the loading speed of all pages and saves your server bandwidth as images that are never shown in the gallery are never loaded.
 Its the reason why a Gallery with 20 images loads just just as quickly as a gallery with only 1 image – that is of course providing the first images being loaded is the same size file.

 WooCommerce Dynamic gallery has a visual Lazy Load Scroll bar that is timed to scroll across the bottom of the Gallery during the time set for the image transition effect in the gallery settings section.
 This can be a very good visual indication to the visitor that the transition is happening and how much longer it has to go before the next image arrives.

 See info-graphic below of the Lazy-load scroll bar settings and below the image in the Legend there is a detailed explanation of each setting plus hints and tips on setting up this feature.

-3. Colour – Enter a hex number or use the colour picker to set the colour of the Lazy-load scroll bar.
+2. Scroll Bar Colour – Use the colour picker to set the colour of the Lazy-load scroll bar.

 Note: The lazy-load scroll bar is timed to sync with the Transition speed effect.